Classic Motorcycle Build

 Text and Pictures by Mark Trotta

-Designed and in use since the 1930's, Harley 45 oil pumps rarely, if ever, go bad.
-Call it over-engineering if you'd like, but they'll likely will outlive all other engine components.
-The one on my Servi-car needed to be repaired due to a cracked cover, which was caused an over-tightened oil pressure switch.
+Designed in the 1930's and in use into the 1970's, Harley 45 oil pumps rarely, if ever, go bad.
+Call it over-engineering, but aside from the flywheels, they'll likely outlive all other engine components.

 Feed Pump